adha0202/Homework_data/README.md

-# Cell data cleaned
+# Data used in Homeworks

-- Cleaned cell data used in HW4
+- All data used in Homeworks.
+Used to grab link into projects.